Lotus Elise and Exige 1995-2020 - The Complete Story

 The production of the Elise and Exige was sustained through four corporate upheavals.
 Now in Geely ownership, the future for Lotus looks bright.

-Foreword by Colin Chapman
+Foreword by Clive Chapman

 " Johnny Tipler has used his extensive knowledge and contacts to produce an absorbing book written in his own unique style.
 An excellent book - highly recommended by us. "

 Review Type: Press